lmukanovic/comp698-final/README.md

 * Multiple developers can work on one project at the same time without interfering with each other
 * Quick to start a new repository
 * Easy to use and easy to learn
-* Why write an application in golang?
+Why write an application in golang?
+* Open-source programming language
+* Compiler can compile projects quickly.
+You can even edit and run Go programs directly on the Web.
+* Syntax is small compared to other languages, and it’s easy to learn
+* Clean and easy-to-read
-* What purpose does Travis CI serve?
+What purpose does Travis CI serve?
 * What is the purpose of terraform?
 * Why use virtualized resources?
 * Include a diagram of the architecture from laptop to GCP